 - The chance of blood clots in your child’s veins or lungs may be raised with this drug.
 Tell your child’s doctor right away if your child has any chest pain or pressure; coughing up blood; shortness of breath; or pain, warmth, or swelling of the legs or arms.

-- Do not take this drug if you are pregnant.
+- Do not give this drug to your child if she is pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.
-If you get pregnant while taking this drug or within 4 weeks after care ends, call your doctor right away.
+If your child gets pregnant while taking this drug or within 4 weeks after the last dose, call the doctor right away.

-- You must have 2 pregnancy tests that show you are NOT pregnant before starting this drug.
-You must have pregnancy tests done while taking this drug.
-Talk with your doctor.
+- Your child must have 2 pregnancy tests that show she is NOT pregnant before starting this drug.
+Your child must have pregnancy tests done while taking this drug.
+Talk with the doctor.

-- Use 2 kinds of birth control that you can trust for at least 4 weeks before care begins, during care, during any breaks in care, and for at least 4 weeks after care ends.
+- Your child must use 2 kinds of birth control to prevent pregnancy for at least 4 weeks before starting this drug, during treatment, and for at least 4 weeks after the last dose.

-- If you have sex without using 2 kinds of birth control that you can trust, if you think you may be pregnant, or if you miss your period, call your doctor right away.
+- If your child has sex without using 2 kinds of birth control, if you think your child may be pregnant, or if your child misses her period, call the doctor right away.

-- If you are a man and have sex with a pregnant female or a female who can get pregnant, always use a latex or synthetic condom during sex.
-Do this even if you have had a vasectomy.
-Use a latex or synthetic condom during care, during any breaks in care, and for at least 4 weeks after care ends.
+- If your child is a male and has sex with a pregnant female or a female who can get pregnant, be sure he always uses a latex or synthetic condom during sex.
+Do this even if your child has had a vasectomy.
+Be sure he uses a latex or synthetic condom during treatment, during any treatment breaks, and for at least 4 weeks after his last dose.

-- If you are a man and have unprotected sex with a female who is or could get pregnant, or your female partner gets pregnant within 4 weeks of your last dose, call your doctor right away.
+- If your child is a male and has unprotected sex with a female who is or could get pregnant, or if his female partner gets pregnant, call the doctor right away.